 Riding a motorcycle and encircling the earth on a motorcycle in about just 9 months?
-It is the dream of every bike rider to do a world ride, but only a few lucky ones are able to accomplish it.
+It is the dream of every bike rider to do a World Ride, but only a few lucky ones can accomplish it.
 No, it’s not a fantasy, but two guys from India really did it.
-This is a real-life story of one Debasshish Ghosh aka Debu and Dharmesh Jain aka DJ Bhai from India.
+It is a real-life story of Debasshish Ghosh, aka Debu Bhai, and Dharmesh Jain, aka DJ Bhai, from India.
 The One World One Ride team achieved this unique feat recently.

-Both the riders are close friends and both of them chose the BMW 1200 GS for the world ride.
+Both the riders are close friends, and both of them chose the BMW 1200 GS for the world ride.
 Debasshish Ghosh from Mumbai and Dharmendra Jain from Indore are in their late 40s.
-This itself proves that the age is just a number on the paper without any value.
+Thus, it proves that age is just a number on the paper without any value.
 Debasshish’s first international ride was to Nepal & Bhutan.
 Incidentally, Debasshish Ghosh also became the first Indian YouTuber & Motovlogger to meet the sitting Prime Minister, Mr. Narendra Modi, when he met the PM before the world ride began.

-Moreover, Debasshish has the passion for bikes and riding with his friends.
-He has successfully completed some of the hardest rides such as the ‘Ladakh Ride’ which goes to the world’s highest motorable road.
+Moreover, Debasshish has a passion for bikes and riding with his friends.
+He has successfully completed some of the most challenging rides, such as the ‘Ladakh Ride,’ which goes to the world’s highest motorable road.
 Debasshish also rode from Mumbai (India) to Singapore with DJ Bhai.
-He uploads travel-vlogs on the Youtube channel called ‘One World One Ride’.
-Debasshish’s friend Dharmesh Jain is from Indore who started riding the bike since 2013.
+He uploads travel vlogs on the Youtube channel called ‘One World One Ride.’
+Debasshish’s friend Dharmesh Jain is from Indore and started riding the bike in 2013.
 He also did the Ladakh and Singapore rides.

-With such a vast experience of long-distance riding under their belt, Debasshish & DJ completed the world ride on 14th March 2018.
-They achieved this feat after riding over 50,000 miles; crossing 32 countries and 5 continents in just 9 months.
+With such a vast long-distance riding experience under their belt, Debasshish & DJ completed the world ride on Mar 14, 2018.
+After riding over 50,000 miles, they achieved this feat, crossing 32 countries and 5 continents in just 9 months.
 Debasshish also has a penchant for bikes.
 Bikes such as the Harley Davidson Fat Boy and BMW 1200 GS are some of the bikes in his garage.
 He rode to Singapore on Fat Boy in 2013 along with DJ.